ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 reason.
 They are meant to aid in cases where a Domain Owner is unable to detect why failures that were reported in aggregate form occurred.
-It is important to note that these reports can contain the headers or sometimes the entire content of a failed message, which may contain personally identifiable information (PII).
+It is important to note that these reports can contain the header fields or sometimes the entire content of a failed message, which may contain personally identifiable information (PII).
 The potential disclosure of PII should be considered when deciding whether to request failure reports as a Domain Owner, or what information to